rohith251297/twitter-scarping/README.md

 With pymongo, the database connection is made.
 If a user chooses to upload data, a new collection is formed and the data is uploaded there.

 Step4:
-All of the collections that are uploaded to the database are displayed in a separate sidebar.
+All of the collections that are uploaded to the database are displayed in a separate column named saved.
 We can view the documents in any collection by clicking it.